cea-hpc/modules/doc/source/modulefile.rst

  set, forbidding is not applied if current user is member of one the group specified.
 When both options are set, forbidding is not applied if a match is found for ``--not-user`` or ``--not-group``.

+ Error message returned when trying to evaluate a forbidden module can be supplemented with the *text message* set through ``--message`` option.

  If a :mfcmd:`module-forbid` command applies to a *modulefile* also targeted by a :mfcmd:`module-hide --hard<module-hide>` command, this module is